 - 1 cup milk (1 cup = 240 ml) (I use 2% fat)

 - ice cubes

-- A frother (I use this brand or $2 frother from IKEA) or a tall jar with a lid
+- A frother or a tall jar with a lid (or $2 frother from IKEA)

 - In a small saucepan, combine ¼ cup sugar and ¼ cup water and bring to a boil.
 Once boiling, lower the heat and let the sugar dissolve completely, about 3 minutes.